Khammouane province: Economy

+Tourism is a growing sector of the provincial economy.
+In 2024, the province hosted over 800,000 tourists, generating over US$46 million in revenue.
+The provincial government is implementing initiatives to increase the number of events and eco-friendly tourism activities in 2025.

 Landmarks

 That Sikhottabong, also known as Sikhottabong Stupa, is a contemporary of That Inhangin Savannakhet and That Phanom, built in Thailand under the Sikhottabong Empire.
 The bones of Buddha are said to be consecrated in these temples.
-King Nanthasene built the stupa for King Soummitham.
+King Nanthasene built the stupa for King Soummitham, on the banks of the Mekong.
 It was refurbished in the 15th century during the reign by King Saysethathirath.
 The stupa has four squares with each side measuring 25030 m long and its base is 14.33 sqm and rises to a height of 29 m.
-The pinnacle appears in the shape of the banana flower.
-The stupa is seen on the bank of the Mekong River.
-Its festival is held during the third lunar month.
+The pinnacle has the shape of the banana flower.